Innovation and Strategic Network Formation: Equilibrium

 Our existence result establishes that there are equilibria with non-zero investment and communication.
 Our characterization result shows that asymptotically, equilibrium is on the threshold between sparse and dense networks: \begin{thrm} For $n$ sufficiently large, there exists a symmetric investment equilibrium.
 Any sequence of investment equilibria is critical. \end{thrm}

-At a sequence of symmetric investment equilibrium, the theorem implies that and in particular symmetric investment equilibria are asymptotically unique.
+Theorem~\ref{critical} makes a sharp prediction about equilibrium.
+The theorem assumes symmetric firms and payoffs that are linear in the number of monopoly technologies produced by a firm.
+We will show that equilibrium remains critical with heterogeneity in firms (Section \ref{sec:secrecy}) and non-linear payoffs (Section \ref{sec:concavity}), but does depend on the structure of competition (Section \ref{sec:competition}).

+At a sequence of symmetric investment equilibria, the theorem implies that $\iota(q^*,q^*) \rightarrow \frac{1}{\delta n},$ and in particular symmetric investment equilibria are asymptotically unique.
 While it is easy to see there must exist a symmetric equilibrium, a priori there need not be an equilibrium with non-zero interaction and investment.
 In fact, we show that there exists a sequence of symmetric equilibria with non-vanishing investment.
-Once we have analyzed firms' best responses in each region, the existence result follows by fixed point techniques.
+The existence result relies on analysis of firms' best responses in each region to show a fixed point theorem applies.

 We are able to drop the assumption of symmetric strategies, which is standard in settings involving random networks (e.g., \citealp*{currarini2009economic}, \citealp*{golub2010strategic}, and \citealp*{sadler2020diffusion}), and show any equilibrium is at the critical threshold.
 Asymmetric equilibria could feature firms with $\iota(q_i^*,q_i^*)$ above and below $\frac{1}{\delta n}$.